We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Can wireless charging cause overheating?

-As long as the wireless charger you’re using for your iPhone is MFi-certified, then you have nothing to worry about with regard to overheating.
+As long as the wireless charger you’re using for your iPhone is MFi-certified, you have nothing to worry about with regard to overheating.

 Does the lightning port get damaged by overheating?